MicrosoftDocs/architecture-center/docs/example-scenario/ai/commerce-chatbot.md

 ## Relevant use cases

-Consider this scenario for the following use cases:
+Other relevant use cases include:

-* View restaurant take-out menu and order food
+* Viewing a restaurant take-out menu and ordering food
-* Check hotel availability and reserve a room
+* Checking hotel availability and reserving a room
-* Search available photos and order prints
+* Searching available photos and ordering prints

 ## Architecture